sequence-sh/NuixConnector/documentation.md

 <a name="Conditional"></a>
 ## Conditional
-##### Returns the same type as the 'Then' and 'Else' processes.
-Returns void if there is no Else process.

 Runs the 'If' process.
 If it completed successfully then run the 'Then' process, otherwise run the 'Else' process.